SanyCska/find-brilliant/README.md

 - `/search` - Create a new search request (interactive)
 - `/list` - View all your active searches
 - `/help` - Show available commands

+**How to add groups to monitor:**

+When using `/search`, provide group usernames with @ prefix:
+- For public channels: `@marketplace_channel`, `@deals_group`
+- Make sure you (the userbot account) are a member of these groups
+- The bot will verify access and fetch group information automatically

 ## 🤖 Bot Commands